dominiksalvet/vhdl-collection/readme.md

-**This repository is going to be [remastered](https://github.com/users/dominiksalvet/projects/2#card-26446302) sometime in the future.**

----

 # VHDL Collection

+> Collection of generic VHDL modules.

 Handy generic VHDL modules that can be used as part of a VHDL project.
-Every VHDL module has been simulated and works as intended.
+Every VHDL module has been simulated and should work as intended.
 Test bench files of the simulation are included in the module's appropriate directory as well.
-A project file is also published with set up all the VHDL modules using and so they can be tested before real use in this prepared sandbox.
+An ISE project file is also published with all the VHDL modules set up, and so they can be tested before the real use.
 The modules are not intended to be top-level entities of projects.

-## To do list
-* learn makefile to automatically build VHDL files dependecies
-* change this description to reflect the new building system
-* *cache.vhd* + *cache_tb.vhd*

 ## Modules

 * [Clock Divider](rtl/clk_divider.vhdl)
 * [First In, First Out](rtl/fifo.vhdl)
 * [Last In, First Out](rtl/lifo.vhdl)